STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 The purpose of this project was to find out whether the angle of the Sun’s rays at noon affects seasonal temperatures.
 The experiments involved measuring the air temperature and the angle of the Sun’s rays at noon during different seasons.
 This was done by recording air temperature and measuring the angle of shadows at noon on the first day of the month from October through April.

 The measurements confirmed my hypothesis that as the angle of the Sun’s rays decreases during the year, the outdoor temperature increases.
 These findings led me to believe that seasonal temperatures are the result of the difference in the angle of the Sun’s rays.
-As the ray angle decreases, sunlight is more concentrated on an area,
+As the ray angle decreases, sunlight is more concentrated on an area, resulting in a higher temperature.

 I discovered that during seasons with high temperatures, the angle of the Sun’s rays is lower than during seasons with low temperatures.